 and will be

-your household and personal items through a shipping company, those items will also be inspected when they arrive (probably quite a long time after you do).
-To clear them from customs, you will need a good agent in Bolivia.
+your household and personal belongings through a shipping company, those items will also be inspected when they arrive (probably quite a long time after you do).
+To clear them from customs, you will need a good customs agent in Bolivia.
 You should also be aware you will be responsible for any import taxes on the total value of those goods, in some cases even if they are used, such as furniture, household electronics, jewelry, etc.

 If you are importing or exporting goods for

 If you are using a freight forwarder to ship your items to Bolivia, they should be able to provide you with the information you need; however, since laws in Bolivia change and/or are modified frequently, they may not have the most current information.
 You might also request information on Bolivian customs requirements and laws by contacting a Bolivian Embassy or consulate in your country before traveling or shipping anything.
 Or you can check out the official website of the Bolivian Customs Authority (Aduana Nacional).